gorhill/uBlock/src/lib/lz4/README.md

 LZ4 block codec.

 If the choosen implementation is not specified, there will be an attempt to create a WebAssembly-based instance.
-If whatever reason this fails, a pure javascript-based instanced will be created.
+If for whatever reason this fails, a pure javascript-based instanced will be created.

 The script for either instances are dynamically loaded, such that no resources